The MBTI® INFP and College

 INFPs are less likely to report stress connected with balancing schoolwork and personal necessities.
-They have reported to not welcome others around them who are presenting negative or critical behavior and have known to become stressed by conflict or hostility among their peers.
-INFPs have stated to not be fond of controlling, demanding or confrontational people and are known to be among the least aggressive of all the MBTI® Personality Types, especially while in college.
+They have reported not welcoming others around them who are presenting negative or critical behavior and have been known to become stressed by conflict or hostility among their peers.
+INFPs have stated not to be fond of controlling, demanding, or confrontational people and are known to be among the least aggressive of all the MBTI® Personality Types, especially while in college.
 They may become stressed by being assigned too many obligations at once or being asked to play many roles at the same time.
-Other stress factors which INFPs have stated to be troublesome are, having strict schedules or to be given extreme time constraints.
+Other stress factors which INFPs have stated to be troublesome are having strict schedules or being given extreme time constraints.
 When under a great deal of stress over an extended period of time, INFPs may feel a sense of inadequacy, even despite their verifiable performance.
-Stress therapies which have been useful for this personality type in the past include having alone time for reflection in order to meditate on personal values or personal priorities, and to refocus what is right rather than concentrating on what is wrong in their lives.
-INFPs can also set aside time for fun or engage in relaxing activities or to speak with close friends or family about their stress management regimen.
+Stress therapies that have been useful for this personality type in the past include having alone time for reflection in order to meditate on personal values or personal priorities and to refocus on what is right rather than concentrating on what is wrong in their lives.
+INFPs can also set aside time for fun or engage in relaxing activities, or speak with close friends or family about their stress management regimen.
 INFPs have also been known to find new energy and motivation in coming up with an intriguing new idea for an ongoing project.
 Additionally, it is common for this personality type to use physical exercise as their primary method of coping with their stress levels.
 It can be helpful for INFPs to lower their stress levels by turning in their projects even though they may feel the project is incomplete to their personal standards, and to learn to trust verifiable evidence for their performance (such as their grades or GPA).

 Learn More About the MBTI INFP Personality Type

 Explore additional information that delves deeper into the INFP Personality Type by examining various personality and career-based subjects: